mickymacirl/CI-P2-Fruit/README.md

 Below are the steps required:

 1. In **GitHub**, navigate to your username.github.io repository and click Settings.
 2. Within Settings, navigate to the Source section within the **GitHub Pages** section.
-From the dropdown menu, select master branch and then click Save.
+From the dropdown menu, select the master branch and then click Save.

 ### Deploying New Changes